subjectivelyobjective/osrs-lightbox-solver/README.md

 them to enter.

 ## Requirements
- * Python 3.6 or higher
+ * Python 3.6 or newer

 ## Installation
 ```